neur1s/GridVaders/README.md

 ```

 Then, you can open and run the notebooks (`LSTM_demo.ipynb`, `VanillaRNN_demo.ipynb`, etc.) to see the models in action.
 Ensure that each notebook resides in the same directory as its corresponding helper function scripts to allow for seamless code execution.

-## Results

-The notebooks contain the code to train, test the models, and visualize the results.
-The analysis includes accuracy plots across different 'n' values in the n-back task, t-SNE visualizations of the RNN hidden states to understand how the models represent the grid space, and Pearson correlation analyses to assess whether the similarity between hidden representations reflects the physical distances between locations in the gridworld (whether spatial structure is preserved in the neural network embeddings).

 ## License